Senior Gear Editor

 Pros: Great coverage, light and comfortable material

 The Ortovox Deep bibs strike a solid balance between lightweight backcountry breathability and resort riding toughness.
-The hardshell material is plenty thin and lightweight enough for touring but fairly sturdy.
-Nowhere near the toughness of the Flylow Bakers or the Trewth Bib Primo, but good enough for on-piste action.
+The hardshell material is plenty thin and lightweight enough for touring, with great movement, but fairly sturdy.
+Nowhere near the toughness of the Flylow Bakers or the Trewth Bib Primo, but plenty solid for on-piste action.

 The bibs feature a fairly trim cut.
-It’s described as “loose,” and while we agree it isn’t tight, loose might be a bit generous of a term.
+It’s described as “loose,” and while we agree it isn’t tight, loose might be a bit generous of a term, at least among the other options on the U.S. bib-market (Ortovox is a European brand).
 Velcro waist adjusters help dial in the fit.
-Suspenders are comfortable, both with and without a backpack, due to the minimal hard points.
+Suspenders are super comfortable, both with and without a backpack, due to the minimal hard points.

-They do run a good bit warmer than the Arc’teryx Rush due to the full chest-length coverage and a few merino wool panels for warmth in key areas, but there is a more breathable stretch panel at the back, as well as full side zips down to the knees to help dump heat (and for full drop-seat functionality).
+These bibs run a bit warmer than the Arc’teryx Rush due to the full chest-length coverage and a few merino wool panels for warmth in key areas, but there is a breathable stretch panel at the back, as well as full side zips down to the knees to help dump heat (and for full drop-seat functionality).
+They also move better than the Rush bibs, but not quite as well as the GORE-TEX C-Knit fabric used in the Mountain Hardwear High Exposure bibs.
+If you don’t give a you-know-what about pockets, and prefer to invest in top-tier materials and craftsmanship that can tackle the backcountry and resort with ease, look no further.

 Best For: Resort/backcountry

-Pros: Lots of pockets, warm but thin backing on inside of pant legs
+Pros: Lots of pockets, warm but thin backing on the inside of pant legs, inner-thigh vents with mesh to keep snow out

 Cons: On the heavier side

 Our one complaint was a minor one that probably won’t even be noticeable to most people.
-The suspender straps connect in the back with a very small piece of hard plastic that our lead tester had some trouble with getting to sit well on his very bony spine.
-It’s mostly a concern with backpacks and on warmer days when not running a midlayer between one’s shell and baselayer.
+The suspender straps connect in the back with a very small piece of hard plastic that our lead tester had some trouble getting to sit well on his very bony spine.
+It’s mostly a concern for skinnier folks with backpacks on during warmer days when not running a midlayer between one’s shell and baselayer.

 Weight: 536g